kperv/NLP_Projects/README.md

 Exercises with Data Science/ML/Python.
 ======================================
-Almost all programms are closely connected to the study book:
+## Almost all notebooks are closely connected to the study book:
-## A.Muller Introduction to Machine Learning with Python -->
+## A.Muller Introduction to Machine Learning with Python

 * **3D_SVM** is a 3D visualisation of decision surface creation by Support Vector Classifier.
 Data is blobs (4 random sets).
 Don't forget to move the runners!